 2. Apply New Paint (Interior)

 As you may have guessed, we’re pretty big fans of interior painting.
 I mean, is there anything a little paint can’t fix?
-At roughly $30 a gallon, this indoor home improvement project offers significant value to homeowners, both short and long-term, and especially when confined to indoor activities only.
-For homeowners looking to sell, white or neutral painted surroundings offer a blank canvas to potential home buyers.
+At roughly $35 a gallon, this indoor home improvement project offers significant value to homeowners, both short and long-term, and especially when confined to indoor activities only.
+For homeowners looking to sell, neutral painted surroundings offer a blank canvas to potential home buyers.
 It also doesn’t hurt that interior painting offers a high return on investment (ROI).